Modalities Utilized in Wound Healing: Negative Pressure Wound Therapy (NPWT)

-Negative pressure wound therapy is a relatively new modality in wound healing; however, there is much evidence, both scientific and anecdotal, to support its use.
+Negative pressure wound therapy, also known as NPWT, is a relatively new modality in wound healing; however, there is much evidence, both scientific and anecdotal, to support its use.
 Let’s take a look at how negative pressure wound therapy works and why it is increasingly being used for wounds that have failed to heal using other, more traditional, modalities.

 Negative pressure wound therapy (NPWT) utilizes a pump that applies a prescribed amount of negative pressure to the wound bed.
 Negative pressure is thought to promote wound healing by:

 - Increasing capillary filling

 - Encouraging cellular proliferation, angiogenesis and release of growth factors

 - Increasing granular tissue formation